 During 2011, the federal government was unable to reach agreement on budget reduction measures required by the Budget Control Act of 2011 (the "Budget Act") passed by Congress.
-Because Congress and the Administration could not reach agreement, the Budget Act triggered automatic reductions in both defense and discretionary spending in January 2013.
-While we do not believe these automatic spending reductions directly impacted our business, financial condition or operating results during 2014, the future impact of sequestration is uncertain and there can be no assurance that automatic across-the-board budget cuts will not adversely affect our business and profitability in future periods.
+Because Congress and the Administration could not reach agreement, the Budget Act triggered automatic reductions in both defense and discretionary spending in a process known as sequestration.
+The future impact of sequestration is uncertain, but there can be no assurance that automatic across-the-board budget cuts will not adversely affect our business and profitability.
 One or more of our programs could be reduced, extended, or terminated, which could result in facility closures and personnel reductions that could significantly impact our operations.